Long-beaked echidna: Morphology

 Monotremes are some of the only mammals that have retained mobile cervical ribs (like reptiles).
 Studies have also shown an overlap in epicoracoid cartilage, which has also been found in amphibians.
 These studies suggest there is a possible correspondence with epicoracoid overlap and limb preferences, but further research is needed.

 Fossils of extinct echidnas, Z. robustus and Z. hacketti (as far back as 15 Myr), show many similarities with long-beaked echidnas.
 By this time, their toothless beaks and hemispherical cranium have already been developed.

 Monotremes most likely originated during the Jurassic or late Triassic periods.
 Fossil records suggest that the monotremes began diversifying during the cretaceous period.
-It is widely agreed that the echidna's lineage diverged from the Ornithorhynchus anatinus (platypus) due to the fact that platypus fossils can be dated back much farther than echidna fossils.
+It is widely agreed that the echidna's lineage diverged from the platypus (Ornithorhynchus anatinus) due to the fact that platypus fossils can be dated back much farther than echidna fossils.
 However, the number of differences between the two species would suggest that they evolved from a common ancestor.
 In the beginning of the split, scientists can see that each species had developed different dental and skull features.
 Many believe both species are incomparable to the original(basal) monotremes.
 In a study done on EchAMP, it had shown that a partial peptide sequence PlatAMP (Platypus Antimicrobial Protein) was 94% the same as a partial peptide sequence of EchAMP.
 The study did not include the final sequence because of a lack of research done on PlatAMP.
-Although, long beaked echidnas are the only species that have the same diploid number as the common ancestor of monotremes, 2=64.
+Although, long beaked echidnas are the only species that have the same diploid number as the common ancestor of monotremes (2=64).
 Oxford did a recent study on the genome of echidnas, going into detail of the DNA mutations that caused the speciation of echidnas and platypus.

 The beak of long beaked echidnas are more slender and curved downward than those of small-beaked echidnas.
 The cranium of short beaked echidnas are shorter and rounder than long-beaked echidnas.
 Long beaked echidnas also have a more prominent occipital condyle, allowing for a wider range of head movements, but reducing the ability to lift a pry things with their beak.
 Long beaked echidnas have a longer lower jaw than short beaked echidnas.
-All living monotremes have 7 cervical vertebrates.
+All living monotremes have 7 cervical vertebrae.
 Long beaked echidnas have 17 thoracic vertebrae with associated ribs, four lumbar vertebrae, three vertebrae fused to form the sacrum, and 11 caudal vertebrae.
-The iliac crest (bony ridge of the hip bone) is more pointed in long beaked echidnas than in short beaked echidnas.
-Only males in both long and short beaked echidnas have an os calcaris bone, the bone that the spurs rest on.
+The iliac crest (bony ridge of the hip bone) is more pointed in long-beaked echidnas than in short-beaked echidnas.
+Males only in both long and short-beaked echidnas have an os calcaris bone – the bone that the spurs rest on.
 This is likely the reason why the female spurs disappear in adulthood.